Which school do you want to support?

 Some schools work to attract similar birds of a feather as part of an educational strategy.
 For example, some schools promote their emphasis on the arts.
 Others promise an enhanced focus on technology.
 Schools that emphasize Gifted And Talented programs (GATE) attempt to identify students with exceptional academic promise and provide extra learning opportunities appropriate for their needs.

 In the past, both the federal budget and the state budget included funds to support programs for gifted students.
-As we discuss in length in the Ed100 blog, federal and state funding once supported gifted programs, but that is no longer the case.
-Where gifted programs exist in California, they are locally funded.
+As we discuss in length in the Ed100 blog, little remains of that support.
+Some gifted programs remain here and there, but they are sufficiently rare that the National Association for Gifted Children has difficulty even collecting useful information for an annual report.

 California school districts may offer programs for gifted students (it's allowed) but they don't have to.
 It is entirely a matter of local control.

-Single-sex schools attract attendance with the premise that simplifying the social framework for their students can boost academic focus.
-The available evidence suggests that all other things being equal, there could be some merit to this theory.
-Some studies show academic achievement is generally higher in single-sex school classrooms than in co-ed ones, but the research finding is not straightforward.
+The minimal available research, mostly from Catholic schools, suggests that all other things being equal, academic achievement is generally higher in single-sex school classrooms than in co-ed ones, but the research finding is not straightforward.
 Like most social science, the data are messy and the validity of this conclusion can be disputed.

 It is common for private schools to be selective, but selective public schools are rare.
-In California there are very few of these schools.
-One of the most famous is San Francisco's Lowell High School.
-In 2022, several members of the board of San Francisco Unified were recalled, in part for eliminating the school’s selective admission system.
+In California there are very few of them, including Lowell High School in San Francisco.
+In 2022, the school briefly converted to a lottery-based admission system.
+The move was deeply unpopular, and it contributed to the recall of several members of the school district board.
 Read more about it in the Ed100 blog.

 At the risk of stating the obvious, selective policies tend to benefit those who ask to be selected.
 Selecting anything (or being selected for something) usually requires action, even a small one like raising a hand, filling out a form, or talking to a teacher.
 These small barriers requiring student self-advocacy or parent advocacy tend to reinforce patterns of selection, even unintentionally.